Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Incoming Discards: A section that shows the incoming message discarded by the bridges.

-• Discards In: A Query Value widget that shows the total number of incoming messages that were discarded by the bridges.
+• Last Discards In: A query value widget that shows the last number of incoming messages that were discarded by the bridges.

-• Discards In Rate: A Query Value widget that shows the rate (messages per second) of incoming messages that were discarded by the bridges.
+• Last Discards In Rate: A query value widget that shows the last rate (messages per second) of incoming messages that were discarded by the bridges.

 • Bridge Incoming Discards Rate (msgs/sec): A Timeseries widget that shows a graph of the rate (messages per second) of incoming messages that were discarded by the bridges over the selected time interval.